pombredanne/craft-ai-client-python/DEVELOPERS.md

   > This will create a git commit.

-4. Increment the version.
+4. Increment the version in `craftai/__init__.py` and move _Unreleased_ section of `CHANGELOG.md` to a newly created section for this version.

   ```console
   $ make version-increment-patch
   ```

   `make version-increment-minor` and `make version-increment-major` are also available - see [semver](http://semver.org) for a guideline on when to use which.

-  > This will create a git commit and a git tag
+  > This will create a git commit and a git tag.

 5. Push everything!